skip to primary navigation skip to content

 How will I study it?

-Trainees experience a variety of teaching methods including whole class teaching, structured group work and individual or pair work.
+PGCE students experience a variety of teaching methods including whole class teaching, structured group work and individual or pair work.
 There is a strong emphasis on active learning through discussion, presentations, peer-tutoring, research, independent study and writing.
-Throughout the course, trainees study different methods of assessment and how they support classroom learning and teaching.
+Throughout the course, PGCE students study different methods of assessment and how they support classroom learning and teaching.
 In seminars and workshops, the integral relationship between educational theory and teaching methodology is explored.
-Trainees are encouraged to reflect critically on their experiences as learners and teachers and to begin to develop a rationale for their classroom practice.
+PGCE students are encouraged to reflect critically on their experiences as learners and teachers and to begin to develop a rationale for their classroom practice.

 Faculty of Education sign